Frequently Asked Questions

 What is a Legend and how do I become one?

 A legend is a person who names the GLA in their estate planning as a beneficiary.
 To become a legend, simply provide proof, regardless of the amount, that your estate planning includes the GLA.
-Learn more on our Get Involved page.
+To learn more, submit an inguiry at our Contact page.

 If I donate to the GLA, how is the money used and can I restrict my gift for specific programs?

 If you donate to the GLA, your money will go towards general operations.
 Yes, you may donate funds and direct them to a particular activity of the GLA.
-Learn more on our Get Involved page.
+Learn more on our Donate page.

 I pay property taxes and support the Leelanau Conservancy, so why should I join and support the GLA, too?